UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 :bangbang: Don't move on to this next part until _everyone_ is done with the previous part.

+:bangbang: You should definitely change _driver_ and _navigator_ roles now.

 > :bangbang: :mage_woman: **Faculty**
 >
 > When the students get this part of the lab, we'll need to